 Other Types of OLED Display Modules

 |2||Based on number of Pin||3-Pin (supports only IIC)|

 - Used for Smartwatch, mobile phone, and MP3 displays.

 - Small level gaming displays.

-- Wide range of viewing angle enable to be used in low light.
+- Wide range of viewing angle enables to be used in low light.